 Off Hours

 For Off Hours Support, Navistar provides a voice mail system on the EDI Hot Line number and the supplier’s Plant EDI Coordinator.
 Suppliers should leave a message indicating the problem and any related information available about the problem along with a contact and telephone number.
+The Supplier will be contacted during normal business hours, the morning following receipt of the message.

 Any EDI transactions that are sent to NAVISTAR by the supplier will be retained in Navistar’s mailbox until Navistar’s system becomes available.
 Any EDI transactions that Navistar has to deliver to the supplier will be retained and distributed as soon as Navistar’s system becomes available.